maxlath/wikibase-edit/docs/how_to.md

   // A Wikibase instance is required
   instance: 'https://www.wikidata.org',

-  // The instance script path, used to find the API endpoint is usually `/w`, as with https://www.wikidata.org/w/api.php for instance
+  // The instance script path, used to find the API endpoint
+  // Default: /w
   wgScriptPath: '/w',

   // One authorization mean is required (unless in anonymous mode, see below)